Best family travel insurance options for your peace of mind

 As a basis, your travel insurance should cover the following:

-If your child is likely to be partaking in activities or sport that have their risks, you should check that this is covered too.
+If your child is likely to be partaking in activities or sports that have specific risks, you should check that these are covered too.
+It's a good idea to get this if you'll be doing any skiing, water sports, climbing, or hiking.

 Where can you find travel insurance for babies and children?